PHT-Medic/documentation/src/guide/analyst/train_analyst.md

 # Train Creation
-Before we can create a new train, we must first create a proposal.
-If there is no proposal that your train can use, you have created a [Proposal](#train-setup).
+Important: Before we can create a new train, we must have an available proposal.
+If there is none, we have to create a new [Proposal](#train-setup) first.

 ## Train submission